 It’s worth stressing again that Bonsai Teppanyaki should really be booked in advance, because with only three seatings per night and 16 guests per seating, this place fills up quickly.

 Forget to book in advance?
 Check the Hub app to see if any slots open up.
 It’s rare, but hey… it happens.
 This is especially true on days when the ship has a long day in port.
-People sometimes come back later than they thought they would (or fuller, having sampled the local foods) and wind up cancelling their dinner reservations.
+People sometimes return later than they thought they would (or fuller, having sampled the local foods) and cancel their dinner reservations.

 Would I do this restaurant again?
 In a heartbeat.